IsaacWoods/poplar/README.md

 **You don't need this toolchain to build the bootloaders, kernel, or `no_std` user programs, so you can get started without it!**

+**The requirement for this custom toolchain will be removed at some point, due to maintenance burden.**

 ### Building
 This repository includes an [`xtask`-based](https://github.com/matklad/cargo-xtask) build tool to simplify building and running Poplar.
+The tool can be configured in `Poplar.toml` - this can, for example,  be used to set whether to build using the release profile, and the architecture to build for.

-* Running `cargo xtask dist` will build a disk image for x86_64
+* Running `cargo xtask dist` will build a disk image
-* Running `cargo xtask qemu` will build a disk image for x86_64, and then start emulating it in QEMU
+* Running `cargo xtask qemu` will build a disk image, and then start emulating it in QEMU

 See `cargo xtask --help` for more information about how to invoke the build system.